Australian white ibis

-The Australian white ibis (Threskiornis molucca) is a wading bird of the ibis family, Threskiornithidae.
+The Australian white ibis (Threskiornis molucca) is a wading bird of the family Threskiornithidae.
 It is widespread across much of Australia.
-It has a predominantly white plumage with a bare, black head, long downcurved bill and black legs.
-While it is closely related to the African sacred ibis, the Australian white ibis is a native Australian bird – contrary to urban myth, it is not a feral species introduced to Australia by people, and it does not come from Egypt.
+It has a predominantly white plumage with a bare, black head, long downcurved bill, and black legs.
+While it is closely related to the African sacred ibis, the Australian white ibis is a native Australian bird.
+Contrary to urban myth, it is not a feral species introduced to Australia by people, and it does not come from Egypt.

-Historically rare in urban areas, the Australian white ibis has established in urban areas of the east coast in increasing numbers since the late 1970s; it is now commonly seen in Wollongong, Sydney, Melbourne, Adelaide (where it mostly is in Mawson Lakes wetlands), Darwin, the Gold Coast, Brisbane and Townsville.
+Historically rare in urban areas, the Australian white ibis has established in urban areas of the east coast in increasing numbers since the late 1970s; it is now commonly seen in Wollongong, Sydney, Melbourne, Adelaide, Darwin, the Gold Coast, Brisbane and Townsville.
 In recent years, the bird has also become increasingly common in Perth, Western Australia, and surrounding towns in south-western Australia.
 Populations have disappeared from natural breeding areas such as the Macquarie Marshes in northern New South Wales.
 Management plans have been introduced to control problematic urban populations in Sydney.

 Due to its increasing presence in the urban environment and its habit of rummaging in garbage, the species has acquired a variety of colloquial names such as "tip turkey" and "bin chicken", and in recent years has become an icon of Australia's popular culture, regarded with glee by some and passionate revulsion by others.